-Companies do not want to hire or promote women to leadership or management positions as they can’t stay late at work, are not flexible to travel etc. Most of the men in leadership roles work round the clock while their wives take care of the families.
-Unfortunately, Indian society is still not matured enough to imagine that the reverse could also be true.
+Companies do not usually prefer to hire or promote women to senior leadership positions citing their inability to stay late at work, or travel.
+Most of the men in leadership roles in private companies have mandatory round the clock work schedules, making them heavily dependent on their female partners on personal and childcare duties.
+Unfortunately, Indian society is still not mature enough to imagine that the reverse could also be true.

-Companies reserve the low paying and less responsible jobs for women.
-It’s usually hard for women to stick to these types of jobs for a long time or trying to make a career out of these jobs if there are no absolute financial need.
-These positions have very less chances to convert into senior positions.
+In many companies, low paying and less rewarding jobs are reserved for women.
+These positions have very few opportunities to transition into senior positions.
+It’s usually hard for many to stick to these types of jobs or try to make a career out of these roles, especially when there is no absolute financial need.

-India is home to about 25 percent of all women affected by gender inequality worldwide.
+India is home to about 25 per cent of all women affected by gender inequality worldwide.
 It ranks 112 out of 153 countries in the world in the gender gap.
-The gap is one of the worst in the world in economic participation and health and safety of women.
-Lack of women’s economic independence is related to the high prevalence of domestic violence, forced marriage, and murder of girls and women.
-Working improves women’s decision-making power, access to assets and reduces the rates of domestic violence.
+The gap is one of the worst in the world in economic participation and the health and safety of women.
+Lack of women’s economic independence is related to the high prevalence of domestic violence, economic abuse, forced marriage, and murder of girls and women.
+Not having any work or money doesn’t only make a woman more vulnerable to abuse, discrimination and violence, but also makes it impossible for her to escape abusive relations.
+Economic empowerment improves women’s decision-making power, access to assets and reduces the rates of domestic violence.

-According to a noteworthy Mckinsey report, India could add $700 billion of additional GDP in 2025, by achieving gender parity in economic participation.
-It will also help bring 68 million more women into the economy over this period.
+According to a noteworthy Mckinsey report, India could add $700 billion of additional GDP in 2025, if women in India equally participates in the workforce.
+It will also help bring 68 million more women into the economy over this period by achieving gender parity in economic participation.

 How can we improve the current situation?

-This is a complex issue and needs the involvement of different stakeholders.
+It needs sustained efforts of government and non-profit organizations to improve women’s participation in the labour force.
 Government, civil societies and nonprofits must educate people to promote awareness about –

 - the fact that women’s participation in the workforce doesn’t negatively affect the children and families

-- and the importance of sharing childcare and domestic work responsibilities between men and women
+- the importance of sharing childcare and domestic work responsibilities between men and women

 Different stakeholders should work together to create women-friendly jobs, robust policies, and safe work environments.
 All workplaces should have strict no discrimination policies for women.
-The government must support women to set-up small businesses where they can hire or engage other women.
+The government must support and encourage women to set up small businesses where they can hire or engage other women.

-Crating more opportunities, and addressing the underlying cultural factors should be the primary focus.
-Despite all the efforts, It might take several years to completely change the attitude of people towards women’s career and economic independence.
+Creating more opportunities, and addressing the underlying cultural factors should be the primary focus.
+Despite all the efforts, It might take several years to completely change the attitude of people towards women’s careers and economic independence.